Kinyarwanda Numbers 1–100 + Telling Time: Count and Check the Hour Like a Local

 By: Chimdindu Ken-Anaukwu

-Ever tried asking for the time in Rwanda and heard "Saa moya" when your watch says 7 AM?
-That's the classic Kinyarwanda way; the day starts around sunrise, so the clock resets in a way that feels natural to locals.
+Ever tried asking for the time in Rwanda and heard "Saa moya" when your watch says 7 AM or 7 PM?
+That's the classic Kinyarwanda way – the day starts around sunrise, so the clock resets in a way that feels natural to locals.

 This guide covers counting from 1 to 100, basic ordinal numbers, and the special time-telling system.
 You'll get clear lists, pronunciation tips, real phrases, and examples to use right away.
 By the end, you'll count items at a market or ask when a bus leaves with confidence.